-Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.
+Autism is a neurodiverse condition that can affect how a person communicates with and relates to other people, and how they experience the world around them.
 It is is a spectrum condition, meaning that whilst all autistic people share certain difficulties, being autistic will affect them in different ways.

 Autism can be hard to understand for children, parents, family and friends.
 Sharing stories about other children with autism can put a child’s mind at ease, make the experiences easier to cope with and more understandable.